-The Company recognizes accumulated contributions from certain related parties who represent the minority shareholders of SMGH in the amount of \$592,607 (December 31, 2023 - \$317,487).
+The Company recognizes accumulated contributions from certain related parties who represent the minority shareholders of SMGH in the amount of \$645,511 (December 31, 2023 - \$317,487).
 The advances relate to minority partners contributions towards the expansion and operation of the cultivation facilities.
 The balance owed to this related party is interest free.
 As these amounts become due, the outstanding balances are converted into common shares of SMGH.

-On December 20, 2023, the Company and the minority shareholder of SMGH completed a capitalization of a total of \$12,362,456 (COP\$36,435,608,891) in shareholder contributions in SMGH, including \$4,525,411 in contributions from the minority shareholder.
+On December 20, 2023, the Company, and the minority shareholder of SMGH, completed capitalization on \$12,362,456 (COP\$36,435,608,891) in shareholder contributions in SMGH, including \$4,525,411 in contributions from the minority shareholder.
 The Company and the minority shareholder received an additional 13,611,027 and 13,094,457 shares in SMGH, respectively.
 As a condition of the capitalization, the shares were issued to the Company at a premium resulting in a decrease in the Company's ownership share in SMGH to 51% from 60%, SMGH remains a majority owned subsidiary of the Company.
-During the three months ended June 30, 2024, no further capitalizations were made.
+During the nine months ended September 30, 2024, no further capitalizations were made.